Laboralphy/o876-bfrpg-system/documentation/conditions.md

 The creature cannot move, but may attack.

-This condition is applied when EFFECT_SPEED_MODIFIER is present and getSpeed getter returns 0.
+This condition is applied when EFFECT_SPEED_FACTOR is present and getSpeed getter returns 0.

 ### CONDITION_DAZED